 On the other hand PM Modi promised to electrify 18,000 villages in 100 days out of which over 5000 villages have been electrified within 200 days.
 Recently 15 more villages were electrified; Chattagarh forest beat, Arilo, Naranpada, Sinakhunti, Birkul Dangar, Dakadungri, Jaiguda, Bandaka, Kalupasingh, Badabhuin, Jhamupakal, Mundabadi jungle, Chadeipahadi, Lakraghara and Bhadrakshi.

 Other NGOs like Light A Home, Su-Kam, The Rockfeller Foundation and OMC Power, etc are working their parts to electrify rural communities in India.
-Initiatives from various companies have been taken in various forms such as Gorilla Fan, India’s most efficient fan that saves up to 65% on electricity bills which means if each and every ceiling fan in India is replaced by Gorilla then the 225 rural part of India can be provided with electricity.
-Know more about Gorilla.
+Initiatives from various companies have been taken in various forms such as Atomberg Fan, India’s most efficient fan that saves up to 65% on electricity bills which means if each and every ceiling fan in India is replaced by Atomberg then the 225 rural part of India can be provided with electricity.
+Know more about Atomberg.